Sai-Ashish/Attention_guided_weight_mixup_BLO/README.md

 # Attention_guided_weight_mixup_BLO

+Here are the description of each code file:

 bert_modeling.py contains the code for the BERT model backbone with alpha parameters

 blo.py is the implementation of the weights mixup using alpha parameters